kishorekkota/kishorekkota.github.io/hello_llm.md

 AN LLM task is to do word prediction.
 In other words, given a sentence or sequence of words, it needs predict next word.

-Interestingly, this is the same way many Language Models have been trained in the past with GPT
+Interestingly, this is the same way many Language Models have been trained in the past with GPT.
+When a language model gets beyond a certain size 10B parameters, these emergent abilities, such as zero shot learning, can start to pop up.

+**Size matter in LLM, perhaps training data plays vital roles in knowledge, similar to how human learn based on past experiences, same with LLM.**